brad-seeley/brad-seeley.github.io/pages/timber-glasses.md

 While the people I had shown the first prototype to were very supportive, saying things like "oh they will still make nice safety glasses", it wasn't what I was looking for this time. <br>
 Fortunately for me, these were cheap glasses, so I ordered a full replacement set online from [SmartBuyGlasses](smartbuyglasses.co.uk), so that I could have some proper lenses to test with.
 <br>
-These fit well, and I was quite happy with the assembled frame, but more work was needed (including new lenses).
+These fit well, and I was quite happy with the assembled frame, but more work was needed (including new lenses). <br>
 [<img src="./../../imgs/medium/timber-glasses-v1-glue-up.jpeg" alt="Glueing up the v1 frame." width="450">](./../../imgs/full/timber-glasses-v1-glue-up.jpeg)
 [<img src="./../../imgs/medium/timber-glasses-v1-assembled.jpeg" alt="The v1 frame once assembled." width="450">](./../../imgs/full/timber-glasses-v1-asssembled.jpeg)
 [<img src="./../../imgs/medium/timber-glasses-v1-success.jpeg" alt="First check - success!" width="450">](./../../imgs/full/timber-glasses-v1-success.jpeg)